andriokha/phpdocs_generators/README.md

 **Cons**
 * Default navigation could be improved
 * Large files in size
-* It hangs with large codebases
+* It takes really long for large codebases (ie: D9)
 * No branch support
+* No paginated output
+* Other issues:
+** It renders comments as they are, so sometimes it breaks the html of the page.
+Won't fix: https://github.com/phpDocumentor/phpDocumentor/issues/639.
+** No support for some tags: @code @see (temperamental)